dgmouris/dva_6242_project/python-meetup-presenation/slides.md

 # What was the process in building it?

 1. Come up with a static UI that looks janky (excalidraw for those who have seen my art).
-2. Find sources for all the data needed (moneypuck.com, unofficial NHL api)/
+2. Find sources for all the data needed (moneypuck.com, unofficial NHL api)
 3. Come up with a schema for the database and build the first pass of the SQLAlchemy models needed.
 4. Begin the process of ingesting data.
    1. Ingest all of the shots first.